fotonauts/activr/README.md

 end
 ```

+An entity represents one of your application's model involved in activities.

-Entity's class is inferred thanks to entity name, so the `:picture` entity have the `Picture` class, but you can still provide the `:class` option to specify another class.
+Entity's class is inferred thanks to entity name, so by default the `:picture` entity have the `Picture` class, but you can still provide the `:class` option to specify another class.

 By convention, the entity that correspond to the user performing the action should be named `:actor`.

-The `humanize` method defines a sentence that describes the activity and is a [Mustache](http://mustache.github.io) template.
+The `humanize` method defines a sentence that describes the activity and it is a [Mustache](http://mustache.github.io) template.
 Let's change the generated sentence by a better one:

 ```ruby
   humanize "{{{actor}}} added picture {{{picture}}} to the album {{{album}}}"
 ```

-The `:humanize` option on entity correspond to a method on corresponding entity's instance that will be used to humanize that entity.
+The `:humanize` option on entity correspond to a method that is called on corresponding entity's instance to humanize it.
+Note that the generator tries to find by itself that method.

 ```ruby
 user    = User.create!({ :_id => 'john', :first_name => "John", :last_name => "WILLIAMS"})